Category Archives: 1955 Films

 Grade: A-

-The film perfectly depicts summertime in a tiny town.
-Set in Kansas, it is a slice-of-life story that tells what life was like in middle America during the 1950s, trials, and tribulations notwithstanding.
+The film perfectly depicts summertime in a tiny town in Kansas.
+It is a slice-of-life story about life in middle America during the 1950s, trials and tribulations notwithstanding.

 William Holden stars as a “wrong side of the tracks” type of guy who arrives in a quiet Kansas town on Labor Day weekend, disrupting the town events and causing scandals for the townspeople.